devuri/wp-white-label-login/readme.txt

 Easy to use, simple settings options, simplified sensible defaults, you never need to change a single setting the new settings are completely optional.

-The plugin options can be found by going to Appearance > Customize > White Label Login Options If you found a bug or have suggestions head over to the [Support Section](https://wordpress.org/support/plugin/wp-white-label-login/)
+The plugin options can be found by going to Appearance > Customize > White Label Login Options.

+If you found a bug or have suggestions head over to the [Support Section](https://wordpress.org/support/plugin/wp-white-label-login/)

 == Installation ==

 1. Upload White Label Login to the /wp-content/plugins/ directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.
 3. That’s it!.